Kinjalrk2k/YelpCamp/README.md

 This version is a part of Section 35: YelpCamp Adding Authentication

 ## Objectives for this section
+- Editing Campgroungs
-- Users+ Comments
+    - Add Method-Override
-    - Associate Users and Comments
+    - Add Edit Route for Campgrounds
-    - Save author's name to comment automatically
+    - Add link to edit page
+    - Add Update Route
+    - Fix $set problem